-After investing in this state-of-the-art surveillance system Swinburne was keen to examine efficient ways to monitor all the camera feeds in their network.
-With hundreds of cameras there is invariably more video-data streaming into the command-center than the security team can easily monitor in real-time.
+After investing in a state-of-the-art video surveillance system, Swinburne University of Technology wanted an efficient way to monitor their camera feeds.
+With hundreds of cameras, there is always more video data than the security team can easily review.

-The software was installed to monitor known hotspots across all five Melbourne campuses.
-As iCetana is a Milestone Solution Partner, the system was designed to easily integrate into Swinburne’s Milestone VMS environment. iCetana's LiveWall plugin showed any detected events on a single LCD screen.
+Swinburne installed iCetana software to monitor hotspots across all five Melbourne campuses.
+Since iCetana is a Milestone Solution Partner, the system integrated into Swinburne’s Milestone VMS system. iCetana’s LiveWall plugin shows any detected events on a single screen.

 With LiveWall, screen operators easily monitored large numbers of cameras with a single view.
 The LiveWall displays only unusual, actionable events.
 Usually about 1% of the total video from the camera network is unusual.

 This reduces the security operator’s workload.
 This allows them to work on other tasks and focus on unusual incidents.
 Many of the incidents shown were of vandalism, loitering, fights, anti-social behaviour and vehicle violations.